ardatan/graphql-tools/docs/source/scalars.md

 ### Date as a scalar

 The goal is to define a `Date` data type for returning `Date` values from the database.
 Let's say we're using a MongoDB driver that uses the native JavaScript `Date` data type.
 The `Date` data type can be easily serialized as a number using the [`getTime()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime).
-Therefore, we would like our GraphQL server to send and receive `Date`s as numbers when serializing to JSON.
+Therefore, we would like our Apollo Server to send and receive `Date`s as numbers when serializing to JSON.
 This number will be resolved to a `Date` on the server representing the date value.
 On the client, the user can simply create a new date from the received numeric value.

 The following is the implementation of the `Date` data type.
 First, the schema: